Fort Sainte Anne (Vermont)

-In 1666, the French built a fort, on Isle La Motte, to protect Canada from the Iroquois.
+In 1666, the French built a fort on Isle La Motte, to protect New France from the Iroquois.
 The fort was dedicated to Saint Anne.
 Fort Sainte Anne was the most vulnerable to attacks by the Iroquois, because it was the last of five forts stretching along the Richelieu River going south.
 The other four were Fort Richelieu, Fort Chambly, Fort Sainte Thérèse and Fort Saint-Jean.

-Alexandre de Prouville de Tracy had the forts built by four companies of the Carignan-Salières Regiment.
+Lieutenant Général Alexandre de Prouville de Tracy, who had been sent to New France to end the threat of the Iroquois to the colony had the forts built by soldiers of the Carignan-Salières Regiment.
 The first three forts were built in 1665, and the other two in 1666.
-By the end of 1665, three of the five Iroquois Nations made peace in Quebec City.
-The Canadien Governor, Daniel de Courcelle, sent Tracy in the Fall of 1666 with 1,200 men, along with Hurons and Algonquins to attack the two Iroquois Nations resisting, the Mohawks and the Oneidas.
-The Mohawks ran away into the forest, and the following year, peace was made with the two Nations.
-The peace continued for seventeen years.
+By the summer of 1666 four of the five Iroquois nations had negotiated peace settlements with the French, however, the Mohawk In the fall of 1666, Tracy led an expedition against the Mohawk.
+600 soldiers, 600 volunteers, and 100 Wendat and Algonquins rendezvoused at Fort Ste.
+Anne, crossed Lake Champlain and Lake George in canoes and batteaux and marched overland into Mohawk territory.
+The Mohawk abandoned their villages and fled.
+The French burned the villages and the surrounding fields then returned to Fort Sainte Anne.
+The following year a peace settlement was reached.
+The peace lasted for 17 years.